Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 ## Improving performance

 While the program as written so far works correctly, it works _extremely slowly_.
-The computation on a tiny 2 by 2 board takes about 2 seconds per timestep on a fast 8-core machine.
-The CPU utilization stays around 100%; in other words, only one CPU core is loaded at 100% while other cores remain idle.
+Also, the CPU utilization stays around 100%; in other words, only one CPU core is loaded at 100% while other cores remain idle.
-Not only the code runs unacceptably slowly, — it also fails to use any concurrency!
+Not only the code runs slowly, — it also fails to use any concurrency!

 The main reason for the bad performance is the complicated guard condition in the reaction.
-This guard condition is an example of a **cross-molecule guard**, meaning that it constrains the values of a set of molecules as a whole (rather than one molecule value at a time).
+This guard condition is an example of a **cross-molecule guard**, which means a constraint on the values of a set of molecules as a whole (rather than constraining one molecule value at a time).
-In our code, the cross-molecule guard constrains the values of all 9 input molecules together.
+In our code, the cross-molecule guard constrains the values of all 9 input molecules at once.

 Because of the presence of the cross-molecule guard, many combinations of molecule values must be examined before a reaction can be started.
 Let us make a rough estimate.